maleci/pabau-assignment/README.md

   All pages are mobile-friendly and responsive across various screen sizes.

 * **Icons**:
-  While the UI closely follows the original Figma design, generic icons from [Lucide](https://lucide.dev) were used as substitutes for some design-specific icons.
+  While the UI closely follows the original Figma design, icons from [Lucide](https://lucide.dev) were used as substitutes for some generic icons.